cjdrake/boolexpr/doc/source/introduction.rst

 It implements a C foreign function interface (FFI), and has a Python binding.

-The underlying data structure is a kind of directed, acyclic graph.
+The underlying data structure is a directed, acyclic graph.
 Leaf nodes are referred to as *atoms*, and branch nodes are referred to as *operators*.
 With the exception of unknown constants (similar to Boolean "don't care"),